DIY Pumpkin Spice Bath Tea, for an Autumn Soak

 4 drops nutmeg essential oil, optional

-4 muslin bags or airtight containers
+4 muslin tea bags or airtight containers

 How to make Pumpkin Spice Bath Tea:

-In a large glass bowl combine fine mineral salt, pumpkin seed oil, and nutmeg essential oil.
+In a large glass bowl combine fine epsom salt, pumpkin seed oil, and nutmeg essential oil.
 Stir thoroughly to evenly coat mineral salt.
 Add loose leaf pumpkin spice tea, toasted quinoa flakes, and pumpkin pie spice.
 Stir well to combine and pour into muslin bags or airtight containers.

 Yields 10 ounces